iamtrk/designpatterns/src/main/java/com/iamtrk/designpatterns/chainofresponsibility/Readme.md

-JDK Application:
+JDK Applications:

-// Different kinds of logging is handled through chain of responsibility.
+## Different kinds of logging is handled through chain of responsibility.

 java.util.logging.Logger#log(LogRecord record) method.

-// Post the LogRecord to all our Handlers, and then to
-        // our parents' handlers, all the way up the tree.
+## Post the LogRecord to all our Handlers, and then to our parents' handlers, all the way up the tree.

         Logger logger = this;
         while (logger != null) {